 The catchment C1, shown in Figure 10, contributes flow to outflow node n1.
 Node n2, shown in Figure 11, contributes inflow to catchment C1.
 Networks of catchments can be constructed using this construct and the idea that two or more catchments that flow into the same downstream catchment, first flow to the same outflow node which is the inflow node of the receiving downstream catchment.
 In a network of dendritic catchments, outflow nodes on the network serve only one receiving catchment.

-Nodes may seem to stand alone as points of interaction in the network, but In reality, they are (potentially complex) watershed outlets, denoted as outfall features.
-Whether an outfall (node) is referred to as an inflow or outflow node is always in reference to a particular catchment.
-This means that a node serves as the outflow node of some contributing catchment(s) and the inflow node of some receiving catchment(s).
-In this standard, the inflow and outflow role names of the conceptual outfall (node) are used to unambiguously describe the node's role with respect to a catchment.
+Nodes may seem to stand alone as points of interaction in the network, but in reality, they are (potentially complex) catchment outlets, denoted as outfall features.
+Whether an outfall (node) is referred to as an inflow or outflow is always in reference to a particular catchment.
+This means that an outfall serves as the outflow node of some contributing catchment(s) and the inflow node of some receiving catchment(s).
+In this standard, the inflow and outflow role names of the conceptual outfall (node) are used to unambiguously describe the outfall's role with respect to a catchment.

-In a dendritic network, the outflow node that one or more dendritic catchments flow to (which is not necessarily a single geometric point) must contribute to one and only one receiving catchment, unless it is a terminal catchment.
+In a dendritic network, the outflow that one or more dendritic catchments flow to (which is not necessarily a single geometric point) must contribute to one and only one receiving catchment, unless it is a terminal catchment.
 Given that the dendritic catchment is defined as a special type of the more general catchment concept, it inherits the general nesting as defined for the catchment as shown in Figure 7.

-Being topological nodes, inflow and outflow nodes have no explicit positions but are potentially complex watershed outlets.
-In fact, a node may be represented by a complex geometry with multiple parts.
+Being topological nodes, inflow and outflow have no explicit positions but are potentially complex catchment outlets.
+In fact, inflow and outflow may be represented by a complex geometry with multiple parts.
 This is important in the case of a catchment that contains a broad river bottom with complex braided channels and two or more primary inflows.
-There may be no clear way to identify an inflow location, but from a topological perspective each contributing catchment can be said to contribute to the same node and that diffused inflow can be said to contribute to the catchment in question (Figure 12).
+There may be no clear way to identify an inflow location, but from a topological perspective each contributing catchment can be said to contribute to the same outflow and that diffused inflow can be said to contribute to the catchment in question (Figure 12).
+There might be two ways that catchments with multiple inflows can share a common outlet: 1) as separate catchments, each realized as a flowpath connecting a single inflow and the common outflow, or 2) as a non-divided catchment contributing as a whole to the outflow node.
+The latter case, referred to here as a conjoint catchment, requires to determine the main flowpath, or to perform linear referencing (along the main flowpath).
+However, a conjoint catchment is often easier to delineate and more convenient.
 Note that in this case, the complexity required to support geospatially accurate linear referencing may be lost in the interest of easy network navigation capabilities.

-It is worth noting that non-dendritic networks are often represented as a dendritic catchment network by introducing joint catchments that contain the non-dendritic parts.
-Figure 12 shows an example of a network with a non-dendritic topology, where it is not possible to determine to what extent flow from catchment F contributes to catchments E, B or C (C7).
-C8 shows the same topology where catchments E, B, and C have been aggregated and the nodes N2 and N3 are treated as a single virtual inflow node, so that all the flow from catchments D and F accumulate in the resulting catchment X. Using this encapsulation approach, catchments can be represented using a simple tree structure where an upstream-downstream relation can be built without the need for complex hydrography between inflow and outflow nodes.